grandpaul2/Qwen-AI-Assistant/README.md

 # WorkspaceAI v3.0

-A lightweight AI toolkit with **85-90% tool detection accuracy** that enhances language models with file management capabilities and persistent memory.
+A lightweight AI toolkit that enhances language models with file management capabilities and persistent memory.
 Designed for qwen2.5:3b but compatible with most Ollama models.
 Works on Windows and Linux.

 ## 🆕 Version 3.0 Major Enhancements